 Use the following procedure to refresh the CRL on a NetBackup host.
 The procedure gets the current CRL from the NetBackup certificate authority and copies it to the local host.
+If a host in the environment was recently revoked, you must wait up to 5 minutes before the CRL reflects that the host was revoked.

-See "About the host ID-based certificate revocation list" on page 303.
+See "About the host ID-based certificate revocation list" on page 306.